mwrnd/ATX_Boot_Delay/README.md

 # ATX Boot Delay

-Delaying BIOS boot is a simple trick that solves some PCIe issues.
-You can do this by toggling a computer's POWER button, then pressing and holding the RESET button for a second before releasing it.
+Delaying a motherboard's BIOS/UEFI boot is a simple trick that solves issues related to the [PCIe Specification's 100ms time limit](https://pcisig.com/specifications/ecr_ecn_process?speclib=100+ms).
+This can be done by toggling a computer's POWER button, then pressing and holding the RESET button for a second before releasing it.
 Or, connect a capacitor across the reset pins of an ATX motherboard's [Front Panel Header](https://www.intel.com/content/www/us/en/support/articles/000007309/intel-nuc.html).

-This board is a simple Front Panel replacement for ATX motherboards that allows choosing capacitor(s) to connect accross the RESET pins and delay boot.
+This board is a simple 9-Pin Front Panel replacement for ATX motherboards that allows choosing capacitor(s) to connect accross the RESET pins and delay boot.

 ![ATX Boot Delay Board](img/ATX_Boot_Delay.jpg)